When and How Often to Shock a Hot Tub

 If you never shock your hot tub then chloramines (or bromamines if you use bromine as a sanitizer) will continue to build up in the hot tub water.

-This will mean the sanitizer you have will be much less effective at killing bacteria and other contaminants.
+This will mean your sanitizer will be much less effective at killing bacteria and other contaminants.

 What causes alkalinity to drop in a hot tub?